christianarab/competition_cats/README.md

 ### Competition Mode

 Competitions are the focus of the game!
-Each round the players are prompted to either: attack, defend, or retreat (forefit).
-Using a highly sofisticated algorithm, a result outcome for each move is calculated based on the cats' traits and luck.
+Each round the players are prompted to either: attack, defend, or retreat (forfeit).
+Using a highly sophisticated  algorithm, a result outcome for each move is calculated based on the cats' traits and luck.
 For instance, if both cats decide to attack in a turn, the cat with the most strength at the given time of the move will over take the other.
 Each attack will inflict damage to the cat's energy level.
 After six rounds, the cat with the least energy looses the competition.

 ## PawzMart